What can companies do to ensure that their employees are happy, engaged and motivated?

 For RADA Business tutor Conrad Hornby, who has a particular interest in positive psychology, it comes down to organisational culture.
 “It’s about supportive boundaries.
 The boundaries that we set for individuals, so they can grow and develop.
 If the organisational culture is, for want of a better word, ‘toxic’ and not very supportive, then people are not going to want to give their best.”

-So a positive company culture is important not just because of the duty of care employers owe their workers, but because supportive workplaces allow employees to thrive.
+A positive company culture is important not just because of the duty of care employers owe their workers, but because supportive workplaces allow employees to thrive.

 What is a ‘positive company culture’?